sangoi-exe/das-EzBooruTagEditor/README.md

 ## Changelog

 ### [2023-12-02]
+#### Bug Fix
+- **Duplicate Tags**: Fixed a major bug that led to inconsistencies in saving and displaying tags when duplicate entries were present in the txt file.

+### New Feature
+- **Remove Duplicates**: Added the ability to remove duplicate tags effortlessly.
+To use this feature, simply click on 'Remove Duplicates' in the interface.

 #### Improvement
 - **Tag list update**: Deleting a tag no longer updates the tag list (as it's not necessary), making tag adjustment way more smoth and comfortable.